 For the best views of fall in New Mexico, we recommend hiking or driving through Carson National Forest.
 The Enchanted Circle Scenic Byway spans eighty-five miles around the highest peaks in New Mexico, starting and ending in the town of Taos, which was named New Mexico’s “Best Fall Foliage Small Town” by Country Living Magazine.
 Try to time your visit towards the end of October because the last full weekend of the month hosts the Taos Mountain Balloon Rally.
 Seeing both the colors and the rally is sure to add another layer of fun to your fall outing adventures.

-While you’re visiting Flagstaff, check out the nearby Grand Canyon Railway for a once-in-a-lifetime trip.
+After leaving Sedona, be sure to check out the nearby Grand Canyon Railway for a once-in-a-lifetime trip.
 During the month of October, they offer a Pumpkin Patch train ride filled with lots of fall activities.
 This also happens to be the best time to view fall foliage at this elevation, so you are sure to see plenty of stunning views.

 Heading up to Utah, we’d like to take you on a tour of the Alpine Scenic Route Byway, located in American Fork, Utah.
 This twenty-four-mile drive begins at 5,000 feet of elevation and winds all the way up to 8,000 feet.
 On your ascension, you will be treated to views of the gorgeous colors as they cascade down the side of Mount Timpanogos.
 Please be aware that this route is only open until the end of October and is not recommended for vehicles over thirty feet in length.
 If you want to take a break to stretch your legs, be sure to check out Timpanogos Cave National Monument.
 There, you can take guided tours of three underground caves and hike above ground as well.
 Due to the varying elevation, October is roughly the best time to visit.